blyfoten/LetsEncryptDelux/README.md

 # Let's Encrypt Helper GUI

 A Dockerized Flask interface that provisions free TLS certificates from Let's Encrypt and configures an accompanying Nginx instance automatically.
-It embeds Docker-in-Docker so the UI container can control helper containers (Nginx + Certbot) while persisting all certificate artifacts on the host.
+The UI container talks to the _host_ Docker daemon via the mounted `/var/run/docker.sock`, so helper containers (Nginx + Certbot) run alongside the app while persisting all certificate artifacts on the host.

 ## Features
 - Web UI to collect domain name and optional admin email.